 We were named as a defendant in a purported class-action lawsuit in the U.S. District Court for the Central District of California (now called Strafford et al. v.
 Eli Lilly and Company) involving Cymbalta.
 The plaintiffs, purporting to represent a class of all persons within the U.S. who purchased and/or paid for Cymbalta, asserted claims under the consumer protection statutes of four states, California, Massachusetts, Missouri, and New York, and sought declaratory, injunctive, and monetary relief for various alleged economic injuries arising from discontinuing treatment with Cymbalta.
 In December 2014, the district court denied the plaintiffs' motion for class certification.
 Plaintiffs filed a petition with the U.S. Court of Appeals for the Ninth Circuit requesting permission to file an interlocutory appeal of the denial of class certification, which was denied.
-Plaintiffs filed a second motion for class certification in July 2015.
-The district court dismissed the suits and plaintiffs appealed to the U.S. Court of Appeals for the Ninth Circuit by Court of Appeals for the Ninth Circuit denied the U.S. Supreme Court's recent decision in Microsoft v.
+Plaintiffs filed a second motion for certification under the consumer protection acts of New York and Massachusetts.
+The district court denied that motion for class certification in July 2015.
+The district court dismissed the suits and plaintiffs appealed to the U.S. Court of Appeals for the Ninth Circuit.
+In June 2017, we moved to dismiss the appeal for lack of jurisdiction based on the U.S. Supreme Court's recent decision in Microsoft v.
 Baker.
-In November 2017, the U.S. Court of Appeals for the Ninth Circuit for the Ninth Circuit dismissed the suit.
-In July 2018, the U.S. District Court for the District of California denied Plaintiffs' motion to reopen the case.
+In November 2017, the U.S. Court of Appeals for the Ninth Circuit denied Plaintiffs' motion to reopen the case.

-We arenamed in approximately 140 lawsuits involving approximately 1,470 plaintiffs filed in various federal and state courts alleging injuries arising from discontinuation of treatment with Cymbalta.
+We are named in approximately 140 lawsuits involving approximately 1,470 plaintiffs filed in various federal and state courts alleging injuries arising from discontinuation of treatment with Cymbalta.
 These include approximately 40 individual and multi-plaintiff cases filed in California state court, centralized in a California Judicial Counsel Coordination Proceeding pending in Los Angeles.
 The first individual product liability cases were tried in August 2015 and resulted in defense verdicts against four plaintiffs.
 We believe all these Cymbalta lawsuits and claims are without merit.
 We have reached a settlement framework that provides for a comprehensive resolution of nearly all of these personal injury claims, filed or unfiled, alleging injuries from discontinuing treatment with Cymbalta.